alokranjan08/DataScience/README.md

-# ✈️ Aviation Accident Analysis Project
+# ✈️ Aviation Incidents in US

 ## Project Overview
-This data science initiative will examine worldwide aviation accidents between **01-01-2000 and 01-01-2024**.
+This data science initiative will examine worldwide aviation accidents between **01-01-2000 and 01-01-2025**.
 Using actual-world datasets, we hope to draw significant insights into **severity of accidents**, **fatality rates**, and **aircraft types** and find significant patterns that can help in risk avoidance.

 ## 📊 Dataset
 - **Source:** Aviation crash report dataset